Dementia

 • Engage in activity.
 Plan activities the person with dementia enjoys and can do.
 Dancing, painting, gardening, cooking, singing and other activities can help you connect with your loved one.
 The activities also can help people with dementia focus on what they can still do.

 • Establish a nighttime routine.
 Behavior is often worse at night.
 Try to establish going-to-bed routines.
 Aim for a calming routine away from the noise of television, meal cleanup and active family members.
-Leave night lights on in the bedroom, hall and bathroom to prevent disorientation.
+Leave night-lights on in the bedroom, hall and bathroom to prevent disorientation.
+Limit caffeine, discourage napping and offer opportunities for exercise during the day to help ease nighttime restlessness.

 • Keep a calendar.
 A calendar might help your loved one remember upcoming events, daily activities and medicine schedules.
 Consider sharing a calendar with your loved one.